 We are definitely going to want this once it's in OpenZFS.

-#3 Updated by Alexander Motin over 2 years ago
+#3 Updated by Alexander Motin about 5 years ago

 We are indeed just a few commits after illumos this moment, but this commit is not one of them.
 It is still on stage of open pull request asking for review.
 The review process became terribly slow last time.
 My own prefetcher patch hangs in the queue from about autumn. :(